markcNewell/garminfixer/README.md

 ## How to use? ##
 - Load in your activity file.
 - See your activity displayed on the map.
-The error should be obvious as it will be a straight line between two far apart points.
+The error should be obvious as it will be a straight line coloured in blue.
-- Click on the 'before' node to create new intermediate nodes.
+- Click on the line to create new intermediate nodes.
 - Drag these intermediate nodes around to the route you actually took.
 - Save the resulting activity.
 - Load into Strava.